 Returning from a deployment is a wonderful time to get back into routines and catch up with family and friends.

-Chances are, you have probably noticed a few changes in your life, and one is likely your finances.
-It is common that your spouse’s military pay has decreased, and your family’s expenses have increased.
+Chances are, you have probably noticed a few changes in your life now that your Service member is home, and one is likely your finances.
+It is common that your spouse’s military pay has decreased and your family’s expenses have increased.

 Melissa wants to share her tips for a positive post-deployment homecoming.